mguerrap/5Beam-Turbulence-Methods/README.md

     	Signature_Production/

-This work has been submitted for publication to the Journal of Atmospheric and Oceanic Technology on July 28 2016 as Guerra, M. and Thomson, J. "Turbulence measurements from 5-beam acoustic Doppler profilers".
+This work is published on the Journal of Atmospheric and Oceanic Technology as Guerra, M. and Thomson, J. "Turbulence measurements from 5-beam acoustic Doppler profilers", and is available for open access at https://doi.org/10.1175/JTECH-D-16-0148.1

 For any comments and suggestions please contact me at mguerrap@uw.edu